microsoft/autogen/website/docs/FAQ.md

 prompt += termination_notice
 ```

-**Note**: This workaround gets the job done around 90% of the time, but there are occurences where the LLM still forgets to terminate the conversation.
+**Note**: This workaround gets the job done around 90% of the time, but there are occurrences where the LLM still forgets to terminate the conversation.

 ## ChromaDB fails in codespaces because of old version of sqlite3